 SABIC has been an ISO 9001:2015-certified organization since 2014.
-Additionally, SABIC obtained the ISO 21500:2021: Project, Program, and Portfolio Management certification for all regions globally in 2023.
-Delivering the highest standards of service to our stakeholders is an integral part of our quality policy and business operations, and this certification is an indication of our commitment to customer focus and a continually improving process approach throughout the organization.
+Additionally, E&PM obtained the ISO 21500:2021: Project, Program, and Portfolio Management certification for all E&PM regions globally in 2023.
+Delivering the highest standards of service to our stakeholders is an integral part of E&PM quality policy and business operations, and this certification is an indication of our commitment to customer focus and a continually improving process approach throughout the organization.